EddiePhi/aws-thought/README.md

 # aws-thought
-An app that allows you to upload images with words.
+An app that allows you to upload your thoughts and add images.